Hartman-Nicholas/ToDo/README.md

-# ToDo
+# ToDo.ToDo
-ToDo list Built for the SDA
+ToDo.ToDo list Built for the SDA